ConfidenceField¶

 includes a ReviewScore model that demonstrates ConfidenceField with

 partition_by="restaurant".
-Run the operations demo to see Bayesian updates,
+Run the operations demo to see capped-evidence updates,

 companion hash key inspection, and partitioned confidence in action: